microchip-pic-avr-examples/avrdx-motor-control-pim-mplab-mcc/Hardware/README.md

-Only the schematic for the PIM is provided in this repo.
+This folder provides the schematic and the Gerber files for the PIM.

-If more information about the hardware is required, please contact https://www.microchip.com/support.
+For more information about the hardware, contact https://www.microchip.com/support.